 Firefighter Job Description and Responsibilities

-- Fire Suppression: Firefighters use tools like hoses and ladders to fight fires.
-They work to stop fires from getting worse.
+- Fire suppression: Firefighters use tools like hoses and ladders to combat fires and prevent them from spreading further.

 “Firefighters are the unsung heroes of our communities, risking their lives to protect others and make a difference every day.”